kuPyxa/kuPyxa/RESUME.md

 04/2022 - present | Senior System Engineer

 - maintain Content Delivery Network (self-hosted, Akamai, Huawei, Alibaba);
+- writing infrastructure audit tools in Python (vulnerabilities, inventory, misconfiguration), writing automation scripts to integrate different systems with each other;
 - optimized the service capacity by reducing the number of servers (and the costs for them accordingly);
 - supporting the Telecom team in the transition to an open source monitoring system;
 - mentored two new team members, enabling them to quickly integrate and independently support and develop services;